 Nodules on the bottom of the feet may also make it difficult to walk, cause gait abnormalities, or shift stress to other joints, leading to knee, hip, or low back pain.

 Rheumatoid arthritis nodules can range from annoying to painful.
-While they don’t usually require treatment, talk to your doctor if your symptoms start to become painful or you’re having difficulty with mobility.
+While they don’t usually require treatment, you can talk with your doctor if your symptoms start to become painful or you’re having difficulty with mobility.